jessesadler/madisonamg/README.md

 differs between -128 and 448.
 There is no completely consistent baseline.
 It can, therefore, be difficult to determine when the amplitude of the response begins to rise as a result of the stimulus.
-`amganalysis` provides three functions to help find peaks:
+`madisonamg` provides three functions to help find peaks:
 `find_peaks_response()`, `find_peaks_stimulus()`, and
 `find_peaks_manual()`.
 These functions should most likely be used in this order.